 The first step in getting the information you seek in the forms you desire is to ask for it, applying the rules and eschewing dated boilerplate.
 Clear, specific requests are the hardest to evade and the easiest to enforce.
-See Appendix: Exemplar Production Protocol, infra.
+See Appendix: Exemplar Production Protocol at p.
+16, infra.